frlemdyasov/nixos-config/README.md

 - Steam needs to be logged into to update and install games.
 - Thunderbird email accounts need to be manually added
 - Emacs needs to be configured by copying .emacs into ~/ .
-- Xmonad needs to be configured by copying xmonad.hs into ~/.xmonad/ .
 - The wallpaper must be set.
 - Firefox extentions need to be installed
 - Firefox settings need to be set